SmithBradleyC/jsPsych_Online_Experiments/uManitoba_Server/README.md

 Fortunately, jsPsych has functions in order to save data onto a web server that has PHP installed (see their instructions [here](https://www.jspsych.org/overview/data/#storing-data-permanently-as-a-file)).
 Essentially it boils down to this:
 - Include the write_data.php file in the directory that you are hosting this experiment (index.html file) on
 - Include the functions tagged with #UMANITOBA_SERVER in the index.html file of this folder (uManitoba_Server)
-- Set the permissions for the directory you are hosting the experiment on so that users can read and execute all the code, and write to the appropraiate data folders.
+- Set the permissions for the directory you are hosting the experiment on so that users can read and execute all the code, and write to the appropriate data folders.
 You can do this with Filezilla

 **I'm going to make these instructions more granular in the future but this will have to work for now**